textpattern/textpattern/README.md

 npm install
 ```

-You can then pull the following components from the CLI, like so:
+Pull the following components from the CLI:

 ```ShellSession
 npm run get-default-theme